HanetakaChou/PatriotEngine/docs/OIT.md

 The mobile GPU is "Tile-Based Sort-Middle"(13.[Ragan-Kelley 2011]).
 The executions of the fragments corresponding to the same pixel inside the same draw call can be considered to be serial(13.[Ragan-Kelley 2011]) since there doesn't exist the "Reorder Buffer".
 However, we shouldn't rely on this since the API doesn't guarantee that.

 Bavoil proposed two hardware proposals the "Fragment Scheduling" and the "Programmable Blending" to solve this problem in 2007(12.[Bavoil 2007]).
-Both two proposals have been widely supported by the hardware in reality.
+Both two proposals have been widely supported by the hardware in reality at present.

 ### Fragment Scheduling